-In addition, Circular 4/2017 stipulates other category for financial instruments: "Assets and liabilities held for trading".
-The group during the year 2018 has not maintained assets and/or liabilities classified in this category.
-During 2017, ICF maintained the trading derivatives detailed in Note 6, valued at fair value.
+In addition, Circular 4/2017 stipulates the following category for financial instruments: "Assets and liabilities held for trading".
+During 2019, the group has not held any assets and/or liabilities classified in this category, corresponding exclusively to derivative instruments that do not comply with requirements to be considered as accounting coverage.
+During 2018, it also did not hold the assets and/or liabilities held for negotiation.
 Changes in this fair value were registered under "Gains or (-) losses of assets and liabilities held for trading, net" of the income statement.